-This study involves the design, creation, operation and evaluation of integrated systems, which mediate and control many aspects of human experience.
-Integral to Systems Engineering is the identification and quantification of systems goals, the development of alternative system designs concepts, trial and error, design trade-offs, selection and implementation of the best design, testing and verifying that the system is well built and integrated, and evaluating how well the completed system meets the intended goals.
+This study involves the design, creation, operation and evaluation of integrated systems.
+Vital to Systems Engineering is the identification and application of systems goals, the development of alternative system designs, trial and error, design tradeoffs, selection and implementation of the best design, testing and verifying that the system is well built, and evaluating how well the completed system meets the intended goals.